 Donor Bill of Rights

-“The American Indian College Fund’s mission is to raise scholarship funds for American Indian students at qualified tribal colleges and universities and to generate broad awareness of those institutions and the College Fund itself.
+“The American Indian College Fund’s mission is to raise scholarship funds for American Indian and Alaska Native students at accredited tribal colleges and universities and to generate broad awareness of those institutions and the College Fund itself.
 The organization also raises resources for other needs at the schools, including capital projects, operations, endowments, or program initiatives, and it will conduct fundraising and related activities for any other Board-directed initiatives.”

 A major strategic initiative is to assure that “the American Indian College Fund will be one of the premier American Indian organizations in the country.
-We will honor and practice organizational values of respect, relationships, responsibility, reasoning and reciprocity.
+We will honor and practice organizational values of respect, relationships, responsibility, reasoning, and reciprocity.
 The American Indian College Fund will have the highest standards for all operations across all departments and practice consistent processes that produce positive, decisive results for constituents and employees.”
-As a part of this initiative, the Fund is committed to meet high standards of accountability to earn our donors deepest confidence.
+As a part of this initiative, the College Fund is committed to meeting high standards of accountability to earn our donor’s deepest confidence.

 “THE DONOR BILL OF RIGHTS”